Matt Scott (rugby union): Club career

 On 29 April 2020 it was confirmed Scott will join English side Leicester Tigers from the 2020–21 season.
-Scott played as a replacement in the 2022 Premiership Rugby final as Tigers beat Saracens 15-12.
-On 13 January 2023, Scott scored two tries as Leicester beat ASM Clermont Auvergne 44-29 away to qualify for the 2022–23 European Rugby Champions Cup round-of-16.
+Scott played as a replacement in the 2022 Premiership Rugby final as Tigers beat Saracens 15–12.
+On 13 January 2023, Scott scored two tries as Leicester beat ASM Clermont Auvergne 44–29 away to qualify for the 2022–23 European Rugby Champions Cup round-of-16.

+On 12 April 2024 Leicester announced that Scott would be leaving the club at the end of the season.

+On 2 August 2024, it was confirmed that Scott returns to his old club Edinburgh for a third spell in his career for the 2024-25 season.

 International career

 Before going pro, Scott represented Scotland at under-19 and under-20 in 2009 and 2010 respectively.

 Scott made his age-grade international debut in the 55–13 success against Italy at Lasswade, Edinburgh, in March 2009, followed by the Dourdan match against France a month later.
 In 2010 he was recalled to the representative set-up for Scotland's under-20 6 Nations, playing in all but one match, featuring as a replacement in each of the four 6NC matches before playing in a further five Junior world Championship matches in Argentina.

 Scott made a try-scoring debut for Scotland A in February 2012 in the 35–0 win over England Saxons at Netherdale.
 The following month he gained his first international cap, coming on as a replacement in the RBS Six Nations match versus Ireland at the Aviva Stadium.
 His first start for Scotland came in June, on tour against Australia.
 In the 2013 Six Nations Championship he started at inside centre in all of Scotland's matches.
 He appeared for Scotland in a mini-tournament in South Africa in the same year.
 He went on Scotland's tour to Japan in 2016.